ayman-elmalah/chatbot/README.md

 ---

-## Database Migration
+## Database Migration & Seeder

-To set up your database schema, you'll need to perform the migration.
-Follow these steps to migrate your database:
+To set up your database schema, you'll need to perform the migration and seeder.
+Follow these steps to migrate your database then seed settings:

 ```bash
 flask db migrate